-Sustainably grown wood can be used for many purposes - CO2 removal is considered long term when it’s used in construction of buildings.
+CO2 removal from sustainably grown wood is considered long term when it’s used in the construction of buildings

 Ekovilla offers cellulose fibre insulation (CFI) made from renewable natural resources.

 Ekovilla is suitable for both new construction and renovation projects and it is used in 10 000 buildings annually.
 Once installed CO2 is stored in durable structures for decades.

 Ekovilla cellulose fibre insulation sequesters 1,102 ton CO2 eq more than the production emits, thus rendering it’s carbon footprint negative.
 After the CORC is issued, the product can be sold as carbon neutral to avoid double counting.
 Production is verified by DNV-GL according to Puro CO2 Removal Marketplace requirements.

 The extra income from Puro allows Ekovilla to develop it’s concept of using local waste paper and board materials further.
 By using local material flows Ekovilla can minimize the emissions caused by freighting.
 Also, the company is ramping up a waste-free packing & installation process, in which they will use metal containers instead of plastic bag packaging.
 Containers are packed directly in production process and refilled after every installation.